7 Makeup Mistakes That Make Your Eyes Look Smaller

 Not what you were going for?
-You thought eyeliner was supposed to make your eyes pop and look beautifully doe-eyed, but it ended up making your eyes look smaller.
-Well, these seven makeup mistakes will put things in perspective and have you better prepared for your next application.
+You thought eyeliner was supposed to make your eyes pop and look beautifully doe-eyed, but does eyeliner make your eyes look smaller?
+These seven makeup mistakes will put things in perspective and have you better prepared for your next application!

-Sadly, we weren’t all blessed with naturally lush lashes.
+Hey!
+We weren’t all blessed with naturally lush lashes, ya know?
 If yours are a little on the short or sparse side (or both!), your makeup mistake is not coating those bad boys in lengthening mascara.
-Because if we could only pick one beauty staple (other than lipstick) it would definitely be mascara.
-A couple coats of this magical stuff and your peepers will instantly look much, much bigger.
+Because if we could only pick one beauty staple (other than lipstick) it would definitely be mascara, are we right?
+A couple coats of this magical stuff and your peepers will instantly look much, much bigger!

 So, you might never forget to apply mascara, but did you curl your lashes first?
 If not, you’re missing out — on statement eyes!
 You need to prep your eyelashes with a good curl before every mascara application.
 This really opens up the eyes.
 Check out the before-and-after in this lash-curling tutorial and see for yourself.

-Not Wearing Concealer When You Have Dark Circles
+7. Not Wearing Concealer with Dark Circles or Lids

 Don’t you just love how serious lack of sleep (or whatever!) can take attention away from our beautiful eyes and shift the focus onto our dark under eye circles and eyelids instead?!
 (Sense the sarcasm?)